 Breaking Down The Stereotypes Of Old Age

-There are many senior stereotypes out there: “You shouldn’t be driving!”
+There are many stereotypes about seniors out there: “You’re too old to drive.”
 “You’re always super grumpy.”
 “You’re skilled at making a very convincing Santa Claus with minimal-to-no-effort.”
 (Actually, that one’s pretty true.)
-But honestly, most of these stereotypes don’t have any substance to them.
+But honestly, most of these stereotypes about seniors don’t have any substance to them.
 And the real truth about older age is that it’s something to be celebrated and affirmed as a significant, productive part of life.

 So what is the real truth about life beyond 65?
-Let’s look at four different stereotypes about aging and find out.
+Let’s look at four different stereotypes and myths about aging and find out if they are true.